daniel3735928559/guppy/README.md

 * For each div that you want turned into a Guppy instance, call `new Guppy()` passing in as the first argument either the Element object for that div or its ID.

+## FAQ

+* How to make it mobile friendly?

+  The standard phone keyboard will not activate when the editor is focused.
+However, Guppy comes with an on-screen keyboard that you can activate.
+After all instances of Guppy on the page are created

+* How do I change the styling of the editor?

+  There are multiple configuration options and CSS classes that can be used.

 ## Editor usage